Sanchaita Hazra - UoU Econ

 Awards

-• [2024] Haskell Graduate Student Research Award, Department of Economics, The University of Utah
+• [2024] Haskell Graduate Student Research Award of $1,500, Department of Economics, The University of Utah

-• [2023] Research Award, Global Change and Sustainability Center and the Wilkes Center for Climate Science & Policy, The University of Utah
+• [2023] Research Award of $3,000, Global Change and Sustainability Center and the Wilkes Center for Climate Science & Policy, The University of Utah

 • [2023] Graduate Student Travel Assistance Award, The University of Utah